waasiq/yakamoz/README.md

   <section id = 'logical-operators'>

   #### Logical Operators
-  not, and, or operetors are available .value 0 ,empty String ,empty List corresponds to "FALSE" any other value corresponds to "TRUE" .
+  not, and, or operetors are available .

     Syntax :